-Health, safety and security are of the utmost importance and may well influence a student’s choice of a study abroad venue.
+Health, safety and security are of the utmost importance and may well influence a student’s choice of a study abroad program.
 Students and their parents/guardians are encouraged to discuss concerns with a Carnegie Mellon study abroad advisor.
 Check out the U.S. Department of State website and the Centers for Disease Control for up-to-date travel information.
 If a travel warning to a specific country is issued, study abroad programs may choose to cancel the program for the semester.
-Health Insurance is very important while abroad.
+Health insurance is very important while abroad.
 Ensure that coverage is comprehensive and will extend the duration of the experience.

 What if I require disability services?

 There are many programs that offer disability services, and most programs can accommodate students if they are notified well enough in advance.
-OIE can work with students to find a study abroad venue that meets their interests and special needs.
+OIE can work with students to find a study abroad program that meets their interests and needs.
 Mobility International is also a good resource for abroad opportunities for students with disabilities.

 Where will I live?

-- Bear in mind that university residence halls, apartments or home-stays may well be dispersed around the city requiring a daily commute by foot, bus or underground rail/subway.
+- Bear in mind that university residence halls, apartments or home-stays may be dispersed around the city requiring a daily commute by foot, bus or underground rail/subway.

 - Meals may or may not be provided at the residence hall; it is the norm for students to share a kitchen either with a floor or a suite of rooms.
 This is often a great way to meet people.